CirroBuild/FrostiDocs/docs/reference/sql/create-table.md

 #### Cloning existing SQL structure

-When SQL is `select * from tab` or any arbitrary SQL result, the table data will be copied with the corresponding structure.
+When SQL is `SELECT * FROM tab` or any arbitrary SQL result, the table data will be copied with the corresponding structure.

 ```questdb-sql title="Create table as select"